 Using the FRITZ!DECT radiator control in the FRITZ!Box home network

-FRITZ!DECT radiator controls, for example FRITZ!DECT 301, are integrated into the FRITZ!Box home network via an encrypted DECT connection (DECT ULE).
-You can then use the FRITZ!Box user interface to set up an individual heating program and also operate the thermostat over the internet when you are away from home.
+A FRITZ!DECT radiator control, for example FRITZ!DECT 301, is integrated into the FRITZ!Box home network via an encrypted DECT connection (DECT ULE).
+You can then use the FRITZ!Box user interface to set up an individual heating program.

 Requirements / Restrictions

 - A maximum of twelve radiator controls can be registered with the FRITZ!Box.

 Note:All instructions on configuration and settings given in this guide refer to the latest FRITZ!OS for the FRITZ!Box.

 - Push the "DECT" button on your FRITZ!Box.
 Hold down the button for at least 6 seconds until the "DECT" or "Info" LED on the FRITZ!Box begins to flash.
 The FRITZ!Box is in registration mode as long as the LED flashes.

 - Push the "MENU" button on the radiator control within 2 minutes.

 - Select the menu item "FUNK" or "Anmeldung" on the radiator control and then push the "OK" button.